Kleene Theorem for Higher-Dimensional Automata: Introduction

-Executions of HDAs are (higher-dimensional) paths \cite{DBLP:journals/tcs/Glabbeek06}: sequences of cells connected with operations of starting and terminating events.
-Every path $\alpha$ is characterised by ordering the events $\ev(\alpha)$ that occur in it with respect to precedence.
-This always yields interval orders.
-In addition, $\ev(\alpha)$ is equipped with source and target interfaces, which model events active in the initial and final cell of $\alpha$, respectively, and a secondary event order, which captures the list structure of events in cells.
-We call (isomorphism classes of) such labelled posets with interfaces and an event order \emph{ipomsets}.
-The language of an HDA is then related to the set of (interval) ipomsets associated with all its accepting paths---from start to accept cells~\cite{Hdalang}.
-Languages of HDAs must in particular be down-closed with respect to less concurrent executions, modelled by a subsumption preorder.
-This motivates the definition of (interval ipomset) languages as subsumption-closed sets of interval ipomsets.
+Executions of HDAs are (higher-dimensional) paths \cite{DBLP:journals/tcs/Glabbeek06}: sequences of cells, which indicate where events start or terminate.
+Every path $\alpha$ is characterised by the temporal precedences between the intervals of activity of the concurrent events $\ev(\alpha)$ that occur in it.
+This naturally induces interval orders, as is further explained in Section~\ref{s:overview}.
+In addition, $\ev(\alpha)$ is equipped with source and target interfaces, which model events that are already active in the initial cell of $\alpha$ or still active in its final cell, respectively, and a secondary event order, which captures the list order of events in cells and is useful for coordinating the composition of paths along the interfaces at their ends.

+The isomorphism classes of such labelled posets with interfaces and an event order form \emph{ipomsets}.
+The language of an HDA is then related to the set of (interval) ipomsets associated with all its accepting paths -- from start cells to accept cells~\cite{Hdalang}.
+Languages of HDAs must in particular be down-closed with respect to less concurrent executions, modelled by a subsumption preorder and restricted to interval ipomsets.
+This motivates the definition of languages as subsumption-closed sets of interval ipomsets.

 Kleene theorems usually require a notion of \emph{rational} language.
-Here it is based on the union $\cup$, gluing (serial) composition~$*$, parallel composition $\|$, and (serial) Kleene plus $^+$ of languages.
+Ours is based on the union $\cup$, gluing (serial) composition~$*$, parallel composition $\|$, and (serial) Kleene plus $^+$ of languages.
 These definitions are not entirely straightforward, as down-closure and the interval property must be preserved.
-In particular, $*$ is more complicated than, for instance, the standard series composition of pomsets due to interfaces.
-Without interfaces, it would reduce to the latter.
-We consider finite HDAs only and thus can neither include the parallel Kleene star nor the full serial Kleene star as a rational operation.
-The latter contains the identity language, which requires an HDA of infinite dimension.
+In particular, in the presence of interfaces, gluing composition is more complicated than, for instance, the standard series composition of pomsets.
+We consider finite HDAs only and thus can neither include the parallel Kleene star nor the full serial Kleene star as a rational operation: the latter contains the identity language, which would require an HDA of infinite dimension.